maxim-saplin/edrc/README.md

 ## How it collects

-Shizuku UserService (`:dump`, daemon).
-No app foreground service, no extra notification.
-Header dump on open (at most every 2 minutes) and about once an hour.
-Frames: `/data/local/tmp/com.saplin.edrc.frames.jsonl` (shell uid).
+Two processes, one APK.
+No extra binary, no Shizuku cron, no app foreground service, no notification.

-Live % / charging is public `BatteryManager`.
+1. **`com.saplin.edrc`** — Flutter UI, normal app uid.
+Reads live `%` / charging from public `BatteryManager`.
+Cannot run `dumpsys`.
+2. **`com.saplin.edrc:dump`** — `DumpService` (a Kotlin class in this APK).
+Shizuku starts it with `app_process` as uid **shell**, so it can run the system `dumpsys batterystats --charged`.

+**Start.** First open with Shizuku granted, the UI calls `bindUserService`.
+Shizuku forks `:dump` and constructs `DumpService`. `.daemon(true)` keeps that process after the UI unbinds or is swipe-killed.

+**While `:dump` is alive.** On start it takes one header dump, then an in-process `Handler` delay (~1 h) and repeats.
+Opening the app also asks it over AIDL (`collectFrame`); skipped if the last dump was < 2 min ago (10 s if you tap Refresh).
+Each dump appends a line to `/data/local/tmp/com.saplin.edrc.frames.jsonl` (shell uid).
+The UI only reads that process / file.

+**Stop.** `:dump` dies if Shizuku is stopped, the phone reboots, or the OEM kills that process.
+Nothing is registered to start it again until you open edrc.
+Minimizing or killing the UI does not stop it.

 Wireless pad time is already excluded from the on-battery clocks.
 Micro top-ups stay in the same cycle until Android resets after a full charge.

 ## Setup